The Clear Edge

 What AI catches that manual transition misses: second-order effects of specific delegation decisions, gaps in documentation that will cause the team to return to the founder, time allocation patterns that look CEO-level but still reflect operator habits.

-The gap = 3-6 months of revenue growth at CEO leverage vs. operator ceiling.
+The result is 3–6 months of revenue growth at CEO leverage instead of operator ceiling.

-Validation Checklist: How to Know the Transition Is Working
+Validation Checklist: How to Know Your CEO Transition Is Working

 Week 6 after starting protocol: